Man City making case for defense in latest EPL title charge

 City’s 13 goals conceded is by far the fewest in the league heading into the second half of the campaign.
 Tottenham and Arsenal are tied for the next best record, with 20.

-Arsenal managed to keep Man United scoreless at Emirates Stadium, meaning Ole Gunnar Solskjaer’s team has dropped five points in three days after losing 2-1 to Sheffield United on Wednesday.
+United has now dropped points in three of its last four league games, after a draw against Liverpool and — more painfully — a 2-1 loss to Sheffield United on Wednesday.

-City has a game in hand over United and is now the strong favorite for a third league title under Guardiola.
+Edinson Cavani wasted United’s best two chances at Emirates Stadium while Alexandre Lacazette struck the crossbar with a free kick for Arsenal, which brought on Martin Odegaard — a loan signing from Real Madrid — for his debut.

+United set a club record by extending its unbeaten away streak in the top division to 18 games but handed a big advantage to City, which also has a game in hand.

-After five straight defeats that saw the team plunge toward the relegation zone, Newcastle rebounded with a 2-0 win at Everton — through a second-half double from Callum Wilson — to move eight points clear of the bottom three.
+After five straight defeats that saw the team plunge toward the relegation zone, Newcastle bounced back with a 2-0 win at Everton to move eight points clear of the bottom three.

-Fulham, which occupies the third and final spot in the relegation zone, drew 2-2 at next-to-last West Bromwich Albion.
+Callum Wilson scored two goals in the second half and now has 10 in his first season at the club following an offseason move from Bournemouth.

+Everton missed out on the chance to climb to fifth place, and manager Carlo Ancelotti accused his players of being “lazy, slow, not focused.”

-Crystal Palace beat Wolverhampton 1-0 thanks to the latest wonder strike by Eberechi Eze.
+Crystal Palace is three points behind Southampton in 13th after beating Wolverhampton 1-0 thanks to the latest wonder strike by Eberechi Eze.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports